 You can go to Ronin Farm’s website to see when the Full Moon Dinners are offered and to buy tickets.

 I can’t write a post about farm dinners without mentioning Outstanding in the Field.
 They were one of the first pioneers in the farm to table movement more than 10 years ago and they were the first farm dinner I ever attended.
 They are based in California and host farm dinners throughout the country and in Europe.
 Dinners with Outstanding in the Field are always an amazing experience and they are much bigger events than the ones I’ve mentioned previously.
 Most of their dinners have about 200 guests.
 I have been to six dinners with them and written about those dinners here, here, and here.

 5 Helpful Hints for the Enjoying Your First Farm Dinner

 - Check the weather.
 Farm dinners are outside and you may want sunscreen, hat and sunglasses in the spring or summer or a jacket and scarf in the winter to be more comfortable.
-It isn’t unusual to need a sunhat in the first part of the evening and then a jacket once the sun goes down.
+It is not unusual to need a sunhat in the first part of the evening and then a jacket once the sun goes down.